BiuSky7777/CSCI389-Computer-System-Partner-Work/hw3/README.md

 ### Analysis
 Failures are caused by the following problems:
-+ Compliation Failure: Did not include <unordered map>
++ Compliation Failure: Did not include `unordered map`
 + Compilation Failure: Did not define template  for Pair object
-+ Second input of `get` is not modified to the correct rectuned val's size (most failures were caused by this problem)
++ Second input of `get` is not modified to the correct rectuned val's size (most failures were caused by this problem, similar as before.)

 ## 3rd Project: Hrishee & Prasun